marijnh/Eloquent-JavaScript/10_modules.md

 input format.

-The `roads` module contains the raw road data (the `roads` array) and the `roadGraph` variable.
+The `roads` module contains the raw road data (the `roads` array) and the `roadGraph` binding.
 This module depends on `./graph` and exports the road graph.

 {{index "random-item package"}}